Teaching Documents, Lecture Notes and Tutorials /

 School of Science and Engineering, University of Waikato, New Zealand: Evolution for Teaching.
 Go to: Earth's History and Evolution.
 Teaching resources.

 Allison Welch, Department of Biology, North Carolina A&T State University: Evolution.
 Lecture notes.
+This expired links is available through the Internet Archive´s Wayback Machine.
 See also here (in Powerpoint).

 !
 Wikipedia, the free encyclopedia: